ggustin93/ghostly-plus-dashboard/docs/environments/vm_self_hosted_supabase_setup.md

 # Full Application Deployment on VUB VM (Frontend, Backend, Supabase)

+> **Note:** This document outlines the planned deployment process for the GHOSTLY+ application on the VUB VM.
+As the project is in its early stages, some details or specific commands may evolve.
+Always refer to the latest version and cross-reference with the project's Memory Bank (`memory-bank/`) for the most current information and context.

 This guide provides a step-by-step tutorial for deploying the complete GHOSTLY+ application (frontend, backend, and self-hosted Supabase) on a VUB Virtual Machine using Docker and Nginx.
 This setup is intended for a production-like environment.

 **Key Technologies:** Docker, Docker Compose, Nginx, Supabase (Self-Hosted).

 ## 1. VM Prerequisites & Initial Setup

-Ensure the VUB VM meets these requirements before proceeding.
+The VUB VM should meet the following requirements prior to proceeding with the deployment.

 ### 1.1.
 Operating System
 *   **Recommendation:** Use the latest stable Ubuntu Server LTS release.
-    *   As of early 2024, **Ubuntu 24.04.2 LTS (“Noble Numbat”)** is a strong candidate (final point release expected Feb 2025, but current 24.04.x is stable).
+    *   As of early 2024, **Ubuntu 24.04.2 LTS ("Noble Numbat")** is a strong candidate (final point release expected Feb 2025, but current 24.04.x is stable).
     *   LTS versions offer long-term support (e.g., until April 2029 for 24.04) and up-to-date security.
-*   Verify your current OS version if the VM is already provisioned.
+*   The current OS version should be verified if the VM is already provisioned.

 ### 1.2.
 Install Essential Tools
-Update package lists and install Git, Docker, and Docker Compose.
+Package lists should be updated, followed by the installation of Git, Docker, and Docker Compose.
 ```bash
 sudo apt update
 sudo apt upgrade -y # Optional: upgrade existing packages